Brighter-bits/AdventOfCode2024/ReadME.md

 Okay, so I completely forgot you can use matrices to calculate simultaneous equations.
 Whoops, I've just done long, complex but very simple maths.
 I also forgot how exactly my 4d array was organised so I spent a while on that.
 Which was a bit of a pain.
 Overall, good fun.

+# Day 14

+Looks simple enough, just take the coord, add the velocity * 100 and then mod by the grid

+Turns out MOD always returns a positive number and also it's the product of the numbers, not the sum (Bloody SMC Q1 all over again)

+I have to iterate, I tried to be smart about it but I'm stupid, so now I'm just going to fill up my drive until I see a Christmas tree.

+Also, I'm going to have to use PIL and NUMPY, still don't get the hype around NUMPY.

+NOPE, more research suggests that I use MatPlotLib instead.

+More research suggests using PIL

+ARGH, Got my XVelocity and YCoord mixed around, there we go, I finally found my Christmas Tree